robprins/hyperion/readme/README.TCPIP.md

 To avoid having application programmers go through this complexity, at the time of this writing two higher-level interfaces are available, allowing easy and standardized access to the functionality provided by the TCPIP instruction:

 - A socket API in Jason's JCC-Library, which provides the well-known C socket programming functions.
-See the JCC-Library help in the JCC distribution (found in `TK4-.JASON.JCC.ZIP` on TK4- systems) for a description of the functions available.
+See the JCC-Library help in the JCC distribution (found in `TK4-.JASON.JCC.ZIP` on TK4- systems or 'TK5.JASON.JCC.ZIP on TK5 systems) for a description of the functions available.

 - TCP/IP for MVS 3.8 Assembler by Shelby Beach, a programming interface that is source code compatible to IBM's well-known EZASMI API.
-Comprehensive documentation of all available functions is part of the installer found at `TK4-.SHELBY.EZASMI.V100.ZIP` on TK4- systems.
+Comprehensive documentation of all available functions is part of the installer found at `TK5.SHELBY.EZASMI.V100.ZIP` on TK5 systems.

 ## CAUTION